bismah28/drug-shortage-supply-risk-dashboard/README.md

 # Drug Shortage & Supply Risk Dashboard

 ## Project Overview
 This project analyzes U.S. FDA drug shortage data to identify current supply issues, affected drugs, manufacturers, therapeutic categories, and reported causes of shortages.
-This is an interactive Power BI dashboard that transforms raw shortage data into a structured view of supply risk, with filters that allow users to explore patterns by company, shortage status, and therapeutic category.
+I built an interactive Power BI dashboard that transforms raw shortage data into a structured view of supply risk, with filters that allow users to explore patterns by company, shortage status, and therapeutic category.

 ## Business Question